Property Moose Peer To Peer Lending Review

-Most of my investments are yielding less than Property Moose estimated:
+Most of my investments are yielding less than Property Moose estimates:

-I’m still comfortable investing as I think Property Moose is a good company.
-This is the nature and risk of property investing due to the unknown factors.
+I’m still comfortable investing as I think Property Moose is a good company but I still understand the nature and risk of crowdfunding property investing.

 Secondary Market Buyers Fee